common-workflow-language/user_guide/src/tutorials.md

 % https://github.com/common-workflow-language/user_guide/issues/160

 This is a list to tutorials provided by the CWL community.
-Open a [pull request](https://github.com/common-workflow-language/user_guide/) if you would like to add another tutorial to the list.
+Send a [pull request](https://github.com/common-workflow-language/user_guide/) if you would like to add another tutorial to the list.